For Syrian refugees in U.S., fear gives way to hope

 "When I came here, the first day, I didn't feel like a refugee any more," he said.
 "I felt like an American citizen."

-(This story has been refiled to fix typographical error in spelling of younger daughter's name, paragraph 18)
+(This version of the story was refiled to fix typographical error in spelling of younger daughter's name, paragraph 18)

 (Reporting by Sharon Bernstein in Sacramento; Additional reporting by Tina Nazerian in Houston; Editing by Edward Tobin and Peter Cooney)